PP-YOLOE+ vs. YOLOv10: A Technical Comparison

 Architecture and Key Features

-- NMS-Free Training: Employs consistent dual assignments during training, eliminating the need for Non-Maximum Suppression (NMS) post-processing, which reduces inference latency.
+- NMS-Free Training: YOLOv10's most significant innovation is its use of consistent dual assignments during training.
+This eliminates the need for Non-Maximum Suppression (NMS) during post-processing, which significantly reduces inference latency and simplifies the deployment pipeline.

 Strengths and Weaknesses

-- Weaknesses: Being a newer model, the community is still growing compared to established models like YOLOv8.
+- Weaknesses: As a newer model, the community and third-party tools are still growing compared to long-established models like YOLOv8.

 Model | size (pixels) |